Win or Lose, Ukraine Will Not Join NATO

 It is evident that the efforts of Washington to encourage Ukraine to become a member of NATO have been unsuccessful.
 The assertion of the foreign minister of Ukraine that his country serves as a safeguard for the eastern flank of NATO does not provide a sufficient reason for Ukraine’s inclusion in the alliance.
 Ukraine is compelled to counter Russia due to its geographical position, irrespective of its NATO status.
 Events since February 2022 demonstrate that the United States and its allies are capable of assisting Ukraine effectively in resisting Russian aggression without requiring Ukraine to be a part of NATO.

-To date, proponents of greater US and NATO involvement in the Ukraine conflict have failed to clarify how US strategic interests are at stake.
+To date, proponents of greater US and NATO involvement in the Ukraine war have failed to clarify how US strategic interests are at stake.
 There may be various rationales for Ukraine to become a member of NATO – like the security of Europe – but none of these rationales seem to have convinced the principal members of the organization, as the postponement of Ukraine’s membership indicates.
 Notably, the United States has not substantiated the high costs of providing unconditional security assurance to Ukraine and accepting the risks that come with the country’s accession to NATO.

 The views expressed in this article belong to the authors alone and do not necessarily reflect those of Geopoliticalmonitor.com.